 Colin came with his family to Australia in 1982, taking up a position at Curtin University in Perth.
 Eventually holding a professorial level position as Head of the Teaching Learning Group, he was responsible for academic staff development, educational technology and open and distance learning, the university’s strategic plan for teaching and learning, and initiating the annual West Australian inter-university Teaching and Learning Forums, now in their 25th year.
 During this time, he also organised a number of educational conferences in Indonesia, served on the programme committee of what is now Open Universities Australia, and was President of ODLAA.
 He also conducted studies leading to the establishment of The Western Australian Telecentre Network (now Linkwest) with more than 100 centres serving remote and rural communities throughout WA, and the Commonwealth of Learning’s Lifelong Learning for Farmers (L3F) which benefits small-scale farmers, many of them women, in southern India, Sri Lanka, Jamaica, Kenya, Mauritius, Papua New Guinea and elsewhere.

-Since retiring from Curtin in 1997, Colin has been sought after internationally and very busy academically.
-On three occasions he has been a visiting professor at the National Institute of Multimedia Education in Japan (now part of the Open University of Japan).
-He has also been a visiting professor at the Korean Open University and a visiting researcher at the UK Open University.
-He has been commissioned to undertake consultancies for AusAid, the Asia Development Bank, the Commonwealth Secretariat, the Commonwealth of Learning, the University of Oldenburg, and UNESCO-UNEVOC.
-And he has run workshops and been a keynote speaker at conferences in China, Taiwan, Indonesia, Japan, Thailand, Saudi Arabia, Turkey, the South Pacific and the Caribbean, as well as in Australia.
+Since retiring from Curtin in 1997, Colin was sought after internationally and very busy academically.
+On three occasions he was a visiting professor at the National Institute of Multimedia Education in Japan (now part of the Open University of Japan).
+He was also a visiting professor at the Korean Open University and a visiting researcher at the UK Open University.
+He was commissioned to undertake consultancies for AusAid, the Asia Development Bank, the Commonwealth Secretariat, the Commonwealth of Learning, the University of Oldenburg, and UNESCO-UNEVOC.
+And ran workshops and was a keynote speaker at conferences in China, Taiwan, Indonesia, Japan, Thailand, Saudi Arabia, Turkey, the South Pacific and the Caribbean, as well as in Australia.

-Colin has written, co-authored and co-edited more than ten books on educational technology and open and distance learning.
+Colin wrote, co-authored and co-edited more than ten books on educational technology and open and distance learning.
 His Leadership for 21st Century Learning: Global perspectives from leading innovators, co-authored with Professor Don Hanna at Wisconsin-Maddison, received the Charles A Wedemeyer award for best US book of the year on open and distance education.
-Colin has also published many book chapters and research papers internationally.
-He is currently an Associate Editor of our Distance Education, of Education & Self Development in Russia, and Co-Editor of the SpringerBriefs series on Open and Distance Education; he was formerly the Asia-Pacific Corresponding Editor of The British Journal of Educational Technology.
+Colin also published many book chapters and research papers internationally.
+He was an Associate Editor of our Distance Education, of Education & Self Development in Russia, and Co-Editor of the SpringerBriefs series on Open and Distance Education; and formerly the Asia-Pacific Corresponding Editor of The British Journal of Educational Technology.

 Colin has been an inspiration and mentor to many of us over the years.
 When his name was put forward to the Executive for Lifetime Membership, the only comment elicited was “isn’t he one already?”.
-ODLAA is delighted and unanimous in its pleasure in awarding Colin the honour of Lifetime Membership.
+ODLAA was delighted to honour the contributions of Colin through the award of the Lifetime Membership award in 2017.

 Bruce Scriven’s association with distance education actually commenced in 1961 when he started a Diploma of Education externally from the University of New England.
 However, it was not until 1974 that he became involved in distance education at a professional level when he was asked to establish distance education courses to upgrade the qualifications of teachers in Queensland.Bruce attended what he thinks is regarded as the first organised meeting of Australian distance educators held at the University of New England in 1974 under the chairmanship of Kevin Smith (the first ODLAA life member) and which saw the establishment of ASPESA—the Australian and South Pacific External Studies Association and the forerunner of ODLAA.